gategill/Cloud-Services-1/simulator/README.txt

 NOTE:
 NameOfImage is anything you want to call your image, it will only matter on your machine.
 Docker convention is to use name/version but doesnt matter here really

+Graph file

+I added a graphing program that takes a text file as input and outputs graphs as png for a single simulation (py simulator.py -ni 1).

+I changed the programs to print out time for each input between 1 and 499, so only run on single iteration or else you will have a massive output.

+Input file format:

+you can copy and paste output from terminal to a txt file but will need to remove all text and move all the mean and sd and total amounts to the top and make sure you have 14 lines of input before the times start.
+I've added an example file to follow, you can just copy and paste the first two 'paragraphs' from the example file to your own files if needs be and just delete all mean, Sd and total values.

+Apologies for it being awkward and all the mesing with text files but it was a bit of a last minute job.